 Creekers and their allies city-wide form a Peoples’ Union, with 213 strike demands ranging from the $2.50 indexed minimum wage, to a Minnesota Standard Work Contract specifying minimum required benefits and working conditions.

 Throughout the novel, Paul and Karen struggle to take their relationship to the next level.
 But Paul’s problems, caused by his abusive parents, interfere.
 Paul puzzles and ponders, and works with the counselor to understand what’s getting in the way of a healthy relationship.

 At the same time the community wins its biggest battle, Paul also conquers his internal beast.
-At a community celebration, Paul announces the 206 strike demands they’ve won, with TV cameras rolling and national radio coverage.
+At a community victory celebration, Paul announces the 206 strike demands they’ve won, with TV cameras rolling and national radio coverage.
 And he publicly makes a lifetime romantic commitment to Karen.